 You’re going to experience more and more of those moments where you smile quietly at yourself and think, “Hey, I did it!”
 Something that once seemed so difficult will become second nature, because having a second baby in the mix just forces you to upskill, fast.
 You’ll sit on the floor with your toddler and play with him while the baby happily gurgles and coos on the mat next to you.
 There will be more calm moments.
 You’ll be able to sit back and watch them lay next to each other while your toddler giggles in delight at his baby brother batting at his face.

-The truth is, and I say this from the bottom of my heart and the core of my soul: You are an extraordinary person, which makes you an extraordinary mother.
+The truth is, and I say this from the bottom of my heart and the core of my soul: You are an extraordinary person, which makes you an extraordinary mom of two.
 You are patient.
 You are loving.
 You exude calm and compassion.
 You are so many things that I strive to be.
 I know there will be difficult days that will test you, but knowing you, and knowing how beautifully you mother your babies (because I’ve seen you do it first-hand), you will come out winning.
 If you have one of those days where you think you’ve failed, or that you’re doing a terrible job, call me and I will tell you how amazing you are.
 Because you really, truly are.

 We both don’t want to talk about the fact that I probably won’t be here when a lot of these things happen.
 And I’m so, so sorry that of all the times to decide to move countries, this is it.
 But know that I’m just a message or a phone call away.
 And if we need to set up our iPads so that our toddlers can FaceTime each other while we nurse our babies, so be it.